rehanch178/zookeeper-kafka-cluster-docker-swarm/README.md

     sudo docker stack deploy -c zookeeper-docker-compose.yaml zk

 One docker stack is deployed and all the services are up then verify zookeeper cluster has form the Quorum where one zookeeper node will be leader and the other two are follower.
-Login to each node's zookeeper container, run command and verify zookeeper cluster is up
+Login to each node's zookeeper container, run command and verify Mode of the command output.

     [root@zookeeper2 /]# echo stat | nc localhost 2181
     Zookeeper version: 3.6.2--803c7f1a12f85978cb049af5e4ef23bd8b688715, built on 09/04/2020 12:44 GMT